 What is the availability of high-quality early education and care programs throughout New Jersey?

-Which children are participating in high-quality early care and education programs?
+Which children are participating in high-quality early education and care programs?

 Which children have access to and are receiving necessary support services to ensure school readiness?

-Which of New Jersey’s early education and care programs possess characteristics of effective, high quality early education and care programs?
+Which of New Jersey’s early education and care programs possess characteristics of effective, high-quality early education and care programs?

 Is the quality of New Jersey’s early education and care programs improving?